 Chapter 6 - Validity of an Approved Waiver

 In general, an approved waiver is only valid for the grounds of inadmissibility specified in the application.
 Furthermore, a waiver is only valid for those crimes, events, incidents, or conditions specified in the waiver application.
-If a foreign national is later found inadmissible for a separate crime, event, incident or condition not already included in the approved waiver application, the foreign national is required to file another waiver application.
+If an alien is later found inadmissible for a separate crime, event, incident or condition not already included in the approved waiver application, the alien is required to file another waiver application.

 A waiver’s validity depends on the underlying immigration benefit connected to the approved waiver.